 At NUCB, you will have full support from the team at the Center for International Affairs (CIA).
 The CIA team will help you settle into your new environment, help with any problems you may encounter, give you advice, and ensure that you have an amazing time in Japan.

-The university received its second major accreditation in 2009 from the Association of MBAs (AMBA) - the first institution in Japan to be recognized by the board.
 Regardless of where your career path takes you in the world, a degree from an accredited university like NUCB will be recognized and well-respected by employers and institutions worldwide.

 The NUCB Center for International Affairs arranges a comprehensive program of cultural and business-related trips and activities for our incoming international exchange students.
 These are often entirely or substantially subsidized by the university.